kaltura/kme-sdk-android/README.md

-# Name of the Project here
+# Kaltura Meeting Experience.
+Android SDK.
 This section should describe the project in highlevel and provide introduction to what this repository is all about and who it is relevant for.
 Provide a highlevel breakdown of features that matter in this project and known limitations this project doesn't handle.